I’m sharing some charming cottage farmhouse bathroom elements with you all today as well as some plans I have for our own guest bathroom renovation!

 A few other changes I’d like to make…

-I love the mirror that my friend Rachel used over at Shades of Blue Interiors.
-It adds so much charm to her bathroom!
+I love the vintage sink mirror that my friend Rachel used over at Shades of Blue Interiors.
+It adds so much character to her bathroom!

 The Light Fixture

 I’m going to attempt to give our bathroom light fixture an affordable update by switching out the glass shades.
 I can’t wait to share all these updates with you guys!

 Well, I think that about covers my plans for our guest bathroom!
 What do you guys think?
 What ideas do you have for the space?
 I’d love to know in the comments below!